SirRawrz/EmulatorJS/README.md

 1. **Download the fork**
    Clone or download the repo at:
    `https://github.com/SirRawrz/EmulatorJS`
-   *(Note: I haven't synced the core files with the main project recently — I may touch them tonight.
-N64 and PSX HTMLs are updated with working netplay.
-Right now I changed `index.html` for certain consoles to use a specific file per console; I'll eventually switch this to a URL modifier.)*

 2. **Install Simple Web Server (Windows)**
    Download and install Simple Web Server: